Change the law, change the world

 Instead of putting bike lanes and routes where traffic planners think they should go, put them where the cyclists already are.

 So lets insist that form follow function, and require every city and county in the state to study the bike traffic within its jurisdiction.
-And that any street, road or highway with heavy bike traffic be required to accommodate bicycles; when possible, through the establishment of bike lanes or off-road bike trails that follow the roadway, or if not, by installing sharrows and adequate signage.
+And that any street, road or highway with heavy bike traffic be required to safely accommodate bicycles through the establishment of bike lanes or off-road bike trails that follow the roadway, whenever possible, or by installing sharrows and adequate signage and traffic signals.

 10. Assign greater responsibility to the larger — and more dangerous — vehicle

-While I’m not sure that would work in this country, the rational behind it is sound.
+While I doubt something like that could ever pass in this country, the rational behind it is sound.

 As the law currently stands, drivers and cyclists in this country share equal responsibility for avoiding accidents.
 But cars and SUVs are, by their very nature, dangerous vehicles, and in any collision between a two-ton vehicle and a cyclist, the rider will inevitably come out on the losing end.
 Or as the European Commission document behind the proposal to extend the Danish and Dutch laws to other countries puts it, “Whoever is responsible, pedestrians and cyclists usually suffer more.”

-So let’s put more responsibility to avoid an accident — and therefore, greater liability — on the operator of the larger and more dangerous vehicle.
+So let’s place greater responsibility to avoid an accident — and therefore, greater liability — on the operator of the larger and more dangerous vehicle.
 Not total responsibility, but enough to reflect the greater vulnerability cyclists and pedestrians face on every road, and at every intersection, every day.

 11. Investigate any report of vehicular assault as a criminal violation